pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 - easy to be installed on cloud provider environment (GCP, AWS, etc)
 - can use the updated version easily

-We're using NoSQL for now due to its schemaless characteristic is good for the deployment process, so we focus on NoSQL support features on the chosen SQL database.
+We're using NoSQL for now because of its schemaless characteristic is good for the deployment process, so we focus on NoSQL support features on the chosen SQL database.
+In order to accomplish the schema flexibility on SQL database, we use a JSON field to store our model data containing fluctuant structure fields, just some stable fields like ID, CreatedAt, UpdatedAt will be explicitly declared while defining the table schema.

 The sample table creates commands for the `project` model and `application` model (other models than project model is as same as the application) as below.